-With all this in mind it would be fair to say that you are always playing modally since intervals are heard in relation to the chord for the listener, whether you are aware of this or not.
+With all this in mind, it would be fair to say that you are always playing modally since intervals are heard in relation to the chord.
+No matter if you are aware of this or not.

 Playing modally in guitar land

 But hang on, this is not how most guitar tutors describe playing modally!
 They either use a drone as they loop over two chords like F#m7 – G#m7/F# or they play two chords in a bar: F#m7 – B7 and blanket solo with a mode, in both these cases F# Dorian.